Orange-Wallet/wallet-connect-dart/README.md

 ```

 A wallet exposes different methods for different chains using the `request` function.
 To register functions that will immediately respond to different requests you must call the

+# To Build

+- Example project and dapp
+- Reduce number of crypto libraries used for encryption, shared key, etc.
+- Auth API
+- Push API

 # To Test